monsterkrampe/crystal/concepts/char/about.md

 ### Converting between types

-As with other data types so does Chars have a few methods that can be used to convert between types.
+As with other data types, chars have a few methods for converting between types.
-The most common one is the `Char#to_s` method which will convert the Char to a String, but there is also the `Char#to_i` method which will convert the Char to an Int, And the `Char#to_f` method which will convert the Char to a Float.
+The most common one is the `Char#to_s` method, which converts the Char to a String.
+However, there is also the `Char#to_i` method, which converts the Char to an Int, and the `Char#to_f` method, which converts the Char to a Float.

 ```crystal
 'a'.to_s